 One of the noblest pursuits a child of God can embark upon is to get to know and understand God better.
 The best way we can accomplish this is to look carefully at the book He has written, the Bible, which communicates who He is and His plan for mankind.
-There are a number of ways we can study the Bible, but one of the most effective and simple approaches to reading and understanding God’s Word involves three simple steps:
+There are many ways we can study the Bible, but one of the most influential and simple approaches to reading and understanding God’s Word involves three simple steps:

 Step 1: Observation—What does the passage say?